 The best way to compare the two is by taking a look at coverage per pound.
-A single bale of pine straw, weighing on average 35 pounds, covers about 50 square feet.
-Compare that to a standard 2-cubic-foot bag of wood mulch that weighs about 25 pounds and covers 12 square feet.
+A single bale of pine straw, which weighs about 35 pounds, covers about 50 square feet.
+Compare that to a standard 2-cubic-foot bag of wood mulch, which weighs about 25 pounds and covers 12 square feet.

-But, homeowners who have loblolly or longleaf pine trees in their own yards can take advantage of fallen needles by reusing them to mulch the landscape, rather than bagging and disposing of them.
+But, homeowners who have loblolly or longleaf pine trees in their own yards can take advantage of fallen needles by reusing them to mulch the landscape, rather than bagging and disposing of the needles.
 It’s free mulch, and you only have to pick out the cones and sticks.
-This is a more sustainable way to keep the driveway, lawn, and deck clear, while protecting and beautifying landscape beds.
+This pine needle mulching is a more sustainable way to keep the driveway, lawn, and deck clear, while protecting and beautifying landscape beds.

-3. Pine straw mulch is significantly less expensive.
+4. Pine straw mulch is significantly less expensive than wood mulch.

 To compare the cost of pine straw versus mulch, look again at the coverage per bag of mulch versus coverage per bale of pine straw.
 It’s pretty common to see 2-cubic-foot bags of wood mulch for sale at three for $10, or $3.33 each.
 Since each bag covers 12 square feet, that’s 36 square feet for $10, or 3.6 square feet per dollar.

 At an average cost of about $4 per bale, and each bale covering about 50 square feet, pine straw comes in at 12.5 square feet per dollar.
-Buying pine straw instead of wood mulch stretches a dollar nearly 3.5 times further.
+Buying pine straw for mulch instead of traditional wood mulch stretches a dollar nearly 3.5 times further.

 It takes long-term heat or cold due to seasonal changes to affect the soil temperature beneath the mulch layer.
 So, pine straw protects plant roots both in summer and in winter.

-A layer of pine needle mulch on the soil surface creates trapped air space that allows liquid water to pass through into the soil.
-But because of its cooling effect, it greatly reduces moisture loss through evaporation.
+Using a layer of pine needles as mulch on the soil surface creates trapped air space that allows liquid water to pass through into the soil.
+But because of their cooling effect, the needles greatly reduce moisture loss through evaporation.

-While pine straw makes an excellent protective covering to maintain soil temperature, structure, and moisture levels, it does have a weak point.
-Compared with other mulch types, it does not do a great job of smothering weeds.
-The open structure allows moisture and light to penetrate deeply into the surface, which encourages weed seed germination.
-It also makes a wonderful habitat for trailing perennials like Virginia creeper, bermuda grass, poison ivy, and others to spread where they’re not wanted.
+While pine straw makes an excellent protective covering to maintain soil temperature, structure, and moisture levels, it does have a disadvantage.
+Compared with other types of mulch, using pine needles for landscaping does not do a great job of smothering weeds.
+Using pine straw as mulch allows moisture and light to penetrate deeply into the surface, which encourages weed seed germination.
+It also makes a wonderful habitat for trailing perennials like Virginia creeper, Bermuda grass, poison ivy, and others to spread where they’re not wanted.